 Let's say your company has a group of employees that are governed by 2 separate CBAs.
 Under the ICHRA rules, you can specify different reimbursement rates for the members of CBA #1 and CBA #2.
 You are not permitted to further break up the CBA #1 group by creating a class of male members and female members.
-You are, however, permitted to further break out CBA #1 by using one of the ICHRA permitted classes like full-time / part-time employees.
+You are, however, permitted to further break out CBA #1 by using one of the permitted classes under the individual coverage health reimbursement arrangement like full-time / part-time employees.
 So you can have different rates for full-time employees of CBA #1 and part-time employees of CBA #1.

 How do ICHRA classes work?

 Benefits have to be distributed fairly to employees that fall within each class, but each class can be broken down further by age and family size.
 That means that employees with families can be offered a higher amount per month and rates can be scaled by age.
 This makes sense given that family health expenses cost more than singles, and health insurance costs rise with age.